Bitterne Park: History

-A bronze age hoard mostly consisting of axe heads was found at Bond Road in 1894.
+A Bronze Age hoard mostly consisting of axe heads was found at Bond Road in 1894.

 The National Liberal Land Company purchased the land that is now Bitterne Park in 1882, and began developing it for residential purposes.
 An iron bridge was constructed across the Itchen to St Denys, thus improving access and vastly increasing the value of the land.

 Local area

 The area is largely residential, with Bitterne Park Triangle as its focal point.
 A number of shops cluster around the Triangle.

 There have been no banking facilities since the closure of NatWest's Triangle branch in the 1990s and later the Post Office branch, in 2005; however, there are three cash machines.
 There are a number of take-away restaurants in Bitterne Park Triangle, including a fish and chip shop, a kebab house, Chinese restaurants, an American pizza house, Thai restaurants and an Indian restaurant.
-There are various other facilities available such as a laundrette, convenience stores, a hairdresser and a bakery.
+There are various other facilities available such as a laundrette, convenience stores, craft beer pub, hairdresser, barbers and a bakery.

-Bitterne Park is also home to several schools, a local library, and a Buddhist Centre.
+Bitterne Park is also home to several schools and local library.
 Since 2008 the Church of the Ascension has contained the lightest ring of twelve bells in the world.

-Bitterne Park is at the Eastern edge of the Cobden Bridge, which links the area to St. Denys on the Western bank of the River Itchen.
+Bitterne Park is at the Eastern end of Cobden Bridge, which links the area to St. Denys on the Western bank of the River Itchen.
 The Southern section of Southampton's Riverside Park is located in Bitterne Park.
-Riverside Park is host to a 1/5 mile miniature railway, children's play areas and several football pitches.
+Riverside Park is host to a 1/5 mile miniature railway, children's play areas, two cricket pitches, a tennis court, a skate park, and several football pitches.
+The total size of Riverside Park is 32 hectares.